Do I Have to Consent to Field Sobriety Tests in SC?

 1. Horizontal Gaze Nystagmus (HGN) Test

-A horizontal gaze nystagmus (HGN) field sobriety test is conducted by police officers to determine whether or not a driver is impaired.
-HGN tests measure the involuntary jerking or twitching of the eye when looking towards the side, which can be an indication of alcohol impairment.
+A horizontal gaze nystagmus (HGN) field sobriety test is conducted by police officers to determine whether or not a driver has alcohol or certain classifications of drugs in their system.
+HGN tests measure the involuntary jerking or twitching of the eye when looking towards the side, which can be an indication of the presence of alcohol or drugs.
+The jerking of the eye is called nystagmus.
+It does not effect vision.

 To administer this test, officers will ask drivers to keep their heads still and track an object (usually a penlight or finger) as it moves from one side of the face to the other.
 As the driver's eyes move, officers will look for any involuntary jerking associated with intoxication.